The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 By Daniel Nkado.

-On apps like Grindr, Scruff, or Jack’d, many Black gay and bisexual men often notice a distinct pattern: their inboxes fill up faster than those of their peers, but the quality of connection is often vastly different.
+On apps like Grindr, Scruff, or Jack’d, many Black gay and bisexual men notice a distinct pattern: their inboxes fill up faster than those of their peers, but the quality of connection is often vastly different.

 Messages range from a generic “Hey” to immediate, explicit propositions.
 At first glance, this might look like a win in a world that often treats Black queer men as invisible.